Are you trying to improve movement after stroke?

 First off, she was right to think that more repetition is better.

 When you perform a movement with high repetition, it activates neuroplasticity, which helps your brain rewire itself.

-Even if you can’t do the exercise perfectly, repetitive practice can help you get better when you try your best each time.
+Even if you can’t do the exercise perfectly, massed practice can help you get better when you try your best each time.

 So yes, repetition matters… a lot.

 But should you go all-out and exercise a single muscle group for an hour once a week?